 Tips for Working with Rayon

-As a result, these will save you from that little shift that can happen with the natural physics of the sewing machine; if you sew garments, you know that shift can cause some issues.
 Please resist the urge to pull your fabric as you sew; just let those feed dogs do their job.
-Besides that, always use a brand new needle when sewing on finer fabrics.
+Besides that, always use a new needle when sewing on more delicate fabrics.
+As a result, these will save you from that little shift that can happen with the natural physics of the sewing machine; if you sew garments, you know that change can cause some issues.
 I used a Schmetz Microtex size 11.

 Also, before hemming your project (if it needs to be hemmed), let it hang overnight; gravity will shift the fabric.